dogweather/c3/_posts/2023-11-24-how-to-get-street-lights-fixed.markdown

 # Doing it the easy way

 I don't know if this is really the "right" way to go about it.
-I'll find out and update this page.
-I had an excellent experience using the *Access Commerce City* mobile app:
+But I had an excellent experience using the *Access Commerce City* mobile app. ([Android](https://play.google.com/store/apps/details?id=com.c3gov.seeclickfix&hl=en&gl=US) / [iPhone](https://apps.apple.com/us/app/access-commerce-city/id1633487657))

+A lamp post had been leaning over for months and it bugged the hell out of me to see it.
+Maybe not the most critical problem, but sometimes it's the little things.

-I submitted a report with it.
-Later, it notified me that the city handed off the report to the power company.
-The lamp post was fixed within a week.
+First I submitted a report about it.
+Later, I got a notification that the city handed off the report to the power company.
+The street light was fixed within a week.
+Here's how that looked:
 <br>